 - Think about setting up a method of payment that you can continue to use throughout your degree.

 - And remember: UBC does not accept cash payments for tuition!

-Whether you are a domestic or international student, making an online payment directly from the SSC is generally the easiest option.
-You can either enter your banking details to make a transfer, or pay via Interac Online—log in to your SSC to complete either option.
+You can also make an online payment directly from the SSC.
+You can either enter your banking details to make a transfer, or pay via Interac Online—log into your SSC to complete either option.

 If you choose to pay via Interac Online, be sure to check in advance that your daily Interac limit can cover your entire payment amount.
 If not, you’ll want to build in some extra time to make the payment in 2 (or more) transactions.